Best 15 Vegan Iodine Sources For Your Kids

 The hippocampus was found to be smaller in patients with low thyroid hormone levels in a 2014 study.
 The hippocampus is a memory-related region of the brain.

-Because iodine is required for the production of thyroid hormones, a deficit might result in a drop in thyroid hormone levels.
+Because iodine is required to produce thyroid hormones, a deficit might result in a drop in thyroid hormone levels.

-Low thyroid hormone levels may cause your metabolism to slow down since thyroid hormones assist control the speed of your metabolism.
+Low thyroid hormone levels may cause your metabolism to slow down since thyroid hormones assist in controlling the speed of your metabolism.
 Because a slower metabolism produces less heat, you may feel cooler than usual.

 Iodine deficiency during pregnancy and lactation can have negative consequences for both the mother and the infant.

-A goitre, weakness, weariness, and a feeling of being cold are all indications of underactive thyroid in mothers.
+A goitre, weakness, weariness, and a feeling of being cold indicate an underactive thyroid in mothers.
 Iodine deficiency in babies, on the other hand, can stifle physical growth and mental development.

 In addition, a severe iodine deficit has been linked to an increased risk of stillbirth.